 Since as far back as 1966, George Eastman Museum curators and UR faculty have been teaching film courses on both campuses.
 In the 1970s, a joint UR–George Eastman Museum committee received funding from the National Endowment for the Humanities to develop a film studies curriculum at the University using George Eastman Museum archives.
 Since that time, teaching on both campuses by Rochester faculty and George Eastman Museum curators has continued in the areas of film and media studies, art history, and other disciplines.

-Beginning in 2005, UR faculty and Eastman House personnel collaborated on a master’s degree in motion picture preservation.
+Beginning in 2005, UR faculty and George Eastman Museum personnel collaborated on a master’s degree in motion picture preservation.
 The Selznick Master’s Degree Program in Film and Media Preservation, administered through the UR English Department, incorporates academic coursework with training in archival practice, inspecting and repairing motion picture prints, identifying preservation processes, and developing film programming schedules.